What is formal recruitment?

-Sneak Peek @ Sorority Recruitment is an event scheduled for Tuesday, September 3 at 7 PM in the Derryberry Auditorium.
+The Panhellenic Mixer and Orientation is an event scheduled for Wednesday, September 2nd at 7 PM in the RUC Multipurpose Room.
 It is hosted by the Panhellenic Council.
 This event will give you a chance to learn more about TTU's sororities, recruitment, and Greek life in general.

 Where are the recruitment events?

 The fraternities hold their recruitment events at their houses, many of which are advertised for in the residence halls and by word of mouth.
 A map of the fraternity houses is located here.
 Sororities host their events in their Sorority Suites located in New Hall North.
 For sorority recruitment, you will meet with your Pi Chi everyday before the events begin, and she will show you the location of the chapter rooms.
-Each of the sororities will co-host a pre-rush mixer with one of the fraternities.
 This is a great opportunity to go out and meet people that may be future Greeks along with you!